Pretraining with hierarchical memories: separating long-tail and common knowledge

 {\bf Conclusion.} We propose pretraining language models with memories to automatically capture long-tail world knowledge in large hierarchical memory banks.
 Small language models augmented with memory banks match regular transformers with $2\times$ more parameters.
 Moreover, we propose and analyze several additional potential benefits of this design, including more efficient hardware implementation and enhanced data privacy.

-{\bf Limitations and future directions.} One unexplored area is the study of optimal scaling laws for learning memories.
-Compute-optimal scaling laws developed for dense training~\citep{chinchila} are not necessarily applicable to pretraining with memories, since memory parameters are updated less frequently.
-We also mainly focused on architecture design for memories, and leave architecture search and design of anchor models to future work.
+{\bf Limitations and future directions.} One unexplored direction is the study of optimal scaling law formulas for learning memories.
+Compute-optimal scaling laws developed for dense training~\citep{chinchila}, where training tokens can potentially update all learnable parameters, are not necessarily applicable to pretraining with memories, since memory parameters are updated less frequently and receive gradients only from a subset of the dataset.
+We also mainly focused on architecture design for memories, and leave architecture search and design of anchor models, including dynamic and learned retriever mechanisms, as promising future work.
+Another future direction is to explore methods to improve the anchor model’s reasoning capabilities when co-trained with memories.
 Finally, pretraining with memories can benefit multilingual setups (not considered in this work) or other modalities beyond text, such as vision.
 We leave this investigation for future work.